There are so many budgeting apps available that can help you manage your expenses and stay in control of your finances.

 Another nice feature is the ability to set financial goals.
 Tell Mint what you are saving for, your target date and how much you can commit to saving each month.
 Mint works out how long it will take and will keep you in the loop as you work towards your goal.

-While U.S. users can access their free credit score right inside Mint, this feature is not available in Canada.
+U.S. users can access their free credit score right inside Mint, but this feature is not available in Canada.

 Of all the apps reviewed, Mint has the best interface.
 We found that it’s intuitive and straightforward to use.

 Cost: Free.
 Mint makes money from partnerships with other companies, which is why the app includes ads and offers for other financial services.